putraaxyzo/aosp_builder/README.md

-# low
-Its for me to test rom sync and build
+Script for build rom
+Creadit
+@apon77
+And other